 It’s easy to see, and pay attention to, only successful individuals and businesses, not the failures that fall by the wayside.
 This phenomenon is called survivorship bias: “the logical error of concentrating on the people or things that made it past some selection process and overlooking those that did not, typically because of their lack of visibility.”
 (Wikipedia).
-This article explains what survivorship bias is and how to avoid being duped by it.
+This article explains, with examples, what survivorship bias is and how to avoid being duped by it.

 The most famous example of survivorship bias

 In Black Box Thinking: Marginal Gains and the Secrets of High Performance (Amazon UK, US), author Matthew Syed highlights a serious challenge that faced the Allies during World War II.
 They were losing too many planes to enemy fire.
 Researchers proposed that more protective armour be added.
 However, only so much armour could be added to each plane before they became too heavy to fly.
 Specific parts of the plane had to be chosen to be armoured, with other parts left un-armoured.

 Researchers analysed the locations of the bullet holes on all returning planes.
 They established that there were more bullet holes per square foot in the wings and the fuselage than in the engine and fuel system.
 They recommended that armour be added to these areas.
 These were the areas which had been, on average across the whole fleet, the most peppered by bullets.
 Logic followed that armour should be a attached to these areas.